FAA grounds operator that ran flights for pro sports teams - WHIZ News

 The FAA said Paradigm conducted at least 34 unauthorized flights between June 2013 and March 2018 for customers including the Texas Rangers, the Arizona Diamondbacks, the Cleveland Indians and the Oakland Athletics baseball teams, as well as the New York Rangers and the Toronto Maple Leafs hockey teams.

-The FAA has different standards for private aircraft operators and those who advertise or otherwise promote their services to the public.
-Private operators generally work for one or a few selected customers, while the second group, so-called common carriers, face stricter regulations because they can solicit business.
+The FAA has different standards for private aircraft carriers and those who advertise or otherwise promote their services to the public.
+Private operators can generally work for one or a few selected customers, while the second group, so-called common carriers, face stricter regulations because they can solicit business.

 The FAA said Dallas-based Paradigm Air’s pilots had not finished training and flight-proficiency checks that are required for common-carriage flights.
 The company also lacked people in key jobs: It had no director of maintenance, no chief pilot and no chief inspector, the agency said.